How to Become a Certified Nutrition Specialist

 |Degree Level||Bachelor's degree|

-|Degree Field||Healthcare, nutrition science or food service**|
+|Degree Field||Healthcare, nutrition science, or food service|

-|Licensure/Certification||Most states require licensure.
-Some states require only state registration*|
+|Licensure/Certification||Most states require licensure; some states require only state registration|

 |Experience||Some employers may require up to five years of related work experience|

-|Key Skills||Speaking and written communication skills, organizational skills and analytical skills; medical software, spreadsheet software, analytical or scientific software; instructional training|
+|Key Skills||Speaking and written communication skills; organizational skills and analytical skills; medical software, spreadsheet software, analytical or scientific software; instructional training|

-Sources: *U.S. Bureau of Labor Statistics, **O*NET Online.
+Sources: U.S. Bureau of Labor Statistics, ONET Online.

-Step 1: Earn a Bachelor's Degree
+Step One: Bachelor's Degree

-- Complete an internship.
+Complete an internship.
 Nutritionists are typically required to complete several hundred hours of supervised training.
 This training usually takes place in the form of an internship.
-Some college programs incorporate this training into their curriculum.
-However, students can also complete an internship following graduation.
+Some college programs incorporate this training into their curriculum; however, students can also complete an internship following graduation.

-Step 2: Obtain Certification or License
+Step Two: Certification or License

 Most states require nutritionists to be licensed.
 A common license is the Registered Dietitian (RD) credential.
 Other states require only state registration or certification.
 In order to qualify for licensure, individuals must have earned a bachelor's degree in an area of nutritional science and completed supervised work experience.
 Individuals must also pass an exam offered by certification agencies.